PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: PyNET-Q Q

 \subsection{Model Architecture}

-Since PyNET handles RAW type input and shows extraordinary performance with easily compressible architecture, we propose PyNET-\QxQ{} based on the PyNET.
-PyNET-\QxQ{} is specifically tuned for mobile devices with a lighter structure and additional network design for \QxQ{} input.
-First, to make the model lighter, we only keep levels 0 and 1 and remove lower levels (levels 2, 3, 4, and 5) dedicated to global features.
-Also, since multi-convolution block increases FLOP counts extensively, PyNET-\QxQ{} reduces the number of filters in all blocks by half.
-We compensate the model degradation due to compression with a novel distillation technique, which we discuss in Section~\ref{subsec:progressive distillation}.
+Since PyNET can handle RAW input types and boasts extraordinary performance with an easily compressible architecture, we propose PyNET-Q$\times$Q, which is based on PyNET.
+PyNET-Q$\times$Q is specifically designed for mobile devices with a lighter structure and additional network design tailored for Q$\times$Q input.
+To create a lighter model, we retain only levels 0 and 1, removing lower levels (levels 2–5).
+Additionally, since multi-convolution blocks significantly increase FLOP counts, PyNET-Q$\times$Q reduces the number of filters in all blocks by half.
+We compensate for the model degradation resulting from compression with a distillation technique, which we discuss in Section~\ref{subsec:progressive distillation}.

-Recall that \QxQ{} Bayer CFA groups four by four patches to obtain single-color information; the distance between the same color patches is larger than the regular Bayer pattern input.
-Thus, \QxQ{} input produces output images with blocking effects, which are amplified further when the model has a lower capacity with reduced parameters.
-To overcome this problem, we introduce two additional components to PyNET for \QxQ{} image: 1) residual learning and 2) sub-pixel convolution.
-We illustrate the network architecture of PyNET-\QxQ{} in Figure~\ref{fig:pynetqxq}.
+Recall that Q$\times$Q Bayer CFA groups $4\times4$ patches to obtain single-color information; the distance between the same color patches is larger than the regular Bayer pattern input.
+Therefore, Q$\times$Q input generates output images with blocking effects, which are further amplified when the model has reduced parameters and lower capacity.
+To overcome this issue, we introduce two additional components to PyNET for Q$\times$Q images: 1) skip connection with a gray image and 2) sub-pixel convolution.
+We present the network architecture of PyNET-Q$\times$Q in Figure~\ref{fig:pynetqxq}.